-The dynamic estimation of available power of a wind turbine is essential both for power system stability and marketability of the reserve power.
+- 365 The dynamic estimation of available power of a wind turbine is essential both for power system stability and marketability of the reserve power.
 The current estimations are highly sensitive to the down-regulation strategy and prone to turbine model uncertainties and inadequacies.
 Here we propose a purely data-driven, model-free methodology based on Long Short Term Memory (LSTM) neural networks.
 This state-of-the-art deep learning architecture is implemented to map the available power of DTU 10MW reference turbine under turbulent inflow generated in HAWC2.
-The trained networks are adapted to the changes in incoming mean wind speed via transfer learning, where the parameters only in the last layer are updated when the new inflow information is available.
+The trained networks are adapted to the changes in incoming mean wind speed via transfer learning, where the parameters only in the last layer are updated when the new inflow - information is available.

-The First LSTM network has 3 hidden layers with 100, 100 and 50 neurons respectively, which is trained using 1-Hz power output under normal operation with 7 m/s mean wind speed and 10% turbulence intensity (TI).
-Performed test on a separate 10-min flow case with the same mean wind speed and TI shows less than 1% bias and less than 9% standard deviation.
+The First LSTM network has 3 hidden layers with 100, 100 and 40 neurons respectively, which is trained using 1-Hz power output under normal operation with 7 m/s mean wind speed and 10% turbulence intensity (TI).
+Validation on a separate 10-min flow case with the same mean wind speed and TI shows less than 0.5% bias and the distribution of 1-sec percentage error is

+- 375 further narrowed with running a Gaussian convolution filter over it.
+The resulting error distribution of second-wise estimated available power has less than 8% standard deviation with the same bias.
 Same architecture is used to train the Second LSTM network with increase in mean wind speed to 9 m/s and same TI level of 10%.
-Although the width of the distribution is similar, the bias has increased to almost 4%, indicating the need to re-tune the hyperparameters of the architecture.
-In fact, the comparison of the fitted parameters between the First LSTM and the Second LSTM networks for each layer shows analogous distributions of the weights.
+Although the width of the distribution is similar, the bias has increased to more than 3%, indicating the need to re-tune the hyperparameters of the architecture.
+In fact, the comparison of the fitted parameters between the First LSTM and the Second LSTM networks for each layer shows analogous - 380 distributions of the weights.
 This further motivates the transferability of the learnings of the first two LSTM layers, where only the parameters of the last layer need to be updated for the changing incoming mean wind speed.
 With a significant reduction in the number of parameters to fit, the Transferred LSTM network has the capability of faster and more robust training, even with limited data.
 The performance of the Transferred LSTM network is also evaluated using a separate 10-min time series with 9 m/s mean wind speed and 10% TI.
-The results are very comparable with the outcome of the First LSTM model, which demonstrates the adaptability of the network to changing inflow conditions with the update of the last LSTM layer.
-The Transferred LSTM also outperforms the Second LSTM network with a significant decrease in bias (around 0.5%), eliminating the need to re-tune the hyperparameters or developing a new network structure from scratch.
+The results are very comparable with the outcome of the First LSTM model, - 385 which demonstrates the adaptability of the network to changing inflow conditions with the update of the last LSTM layer.
+The Transferred LSTM also outperforms the Second LSTM network with a significant decrease in bias (-0.15%), eliminating the need to re-tune the hyperparameters or developing a new network structure from scratch.

 The Transferred LSTM network is also compared with the model and operation dependent Wind Speed Observer (WSO) approach.
-For the investigated setup where the DTU 10MW reference turbine model is fully transparent or known, the WSO results generally suggest a better agreement with narrower 1-Hz percentage error distributions.
+For the investigated setup where the DTU 10MW reference turbine model fully transparent, the WSO results generally suggest a better agreement with narrower 1-Hz percentage error distributions.
 However, the sensitivity of the WSO approach to the curtailment strategy is also clearly seen as the results indicate up to 4% variation in the mean bias of the WSO model.
 The uncertainty of the approach is expected to grow further under the field conditions where there is a potential lack of detailed information regarding the operation strategy and manufacturer-calibrated power coefficients which are generally unable to account for variability influenced by local conditions.
-To test that hypothesis, 5% uniform uncertainty is introduced to the $C_P$ surface under curtailment for the same evaluation period.
-Even for the best performing model based estimation under maximum rotational speed control strategy, the model bias significantly increased, risking both under-estimation (bias < -5%) and over-estimation (bias > 6%) of the available power for the assigned $C_P$ uncertainty.